 Thanks to Once Again Peanut Butter for this yummy recipe.

-The difference between Thai and Chinese sesame noodle dishes is primarily the noodles.
-The Thai dish uses rice noodles, the white dish uses wheat noodles (like linguine).
+The difference between Thai and Chinese Szechuan sesame noodle dishes is primarily the noodles.
+The Thai dish uses rice noodles, and the Chinese dish uses wheat noodles (like linguine).

 Ingredients For 4 Servings